mikwielgus/undoredo/README.md

 implementations of commands, often complicated and prone to elusive runtime bugs, on which the Command pattern has to operate.

-This library has no mandatory dependencies.
-For ease of use, `undoredo` has built-in implementations for standard library collections, as well as feature-gated convenience implementations for foreign types, `StableVec` and `thunderdome::Arena` (read more in
+This library is `no_std`-compatible and has no mandatory dependencies except for [`alloc`](https://doc.rust-lang.org/alloc/index.html).
+For ease of use, `undoredo` has feature-gated convenience implementations for standard library collections, `HashMap` and `BTreeMap`, and for some foreign types, `StableVec` and `thunderdome::Arena` (read more in
 [Supported collections](#supported-collections) section).

 ## Usage